Blog

 It has gained widespread acceptance and is especially well-suited for composites and fragile materials.
 It is not necessary for the billet to be straight or cylindrical when using hydrostatic extrusion, nor does it have to have a consistent cross-sectional area over its entire length.

 Wires made through bundle drawing have more polygonal than rounded cross-sections.
-Techniques have been devised to make FireWire in both continuous lengths and sliced into a variety of diameters and forms.
+We have devised techniques to create FireWire in both continuous lengths and sliced it into various diameters and forms.

-- The beginning of wire-drawing process begins with the coil of wire rod being placed on a spool at the machine’s start.
+• The wire-drawing process starts by placing the coil of wire rod on a spool at the beginning of the machine.

-- When there are sufficient “wraps” of wire around the machine’s drawing blocks for the machine to continue feeding automatically, pulling-in-dogs are utilized to drag the intake wire around those blocks.
+• When the machine has enough “wraps” of wire around the drawing blocks to continue automatic feeding, it uses pulling-in-dogs to drag the intake wire around those blocks.

-- To get the appropriate final cross-sectional area, it is then put through a sequence of dies.
+• To achieve the desired final cross-sectional area, the wire then goes through a series of dies.
 A coiler that rolls the wire into a coil is located at the machine’s end.

 Read More: Polishing Barrel Drum